What is a PACE Alert or Airport Stop?

 The Passenger Analysis Clearance and Evacuation System (PACE) can be used to place an alert which prevents a child from leaving Australia.
 This is more commonly referred to as an ‘airport stop.’
 The process can also be used to prevent a child from leaving by sea, such as on a cruise ship.

 If a child already has a passport, the only way to prevent them from leaving the country is to obtain a court order for a PACE alert and send it to the Australian Federal Police.
 If the child does not have a passport, you may instead be able to seek an injunction preventing their other parent from obtaining a passport for them.

-The Family Law Act 1975 (Cth) permits the Family Court of Australia to make a parenting order preventing a child from travelling overseas, or limiting the countries to which they may travel to only those countries with which Australia has an international child abduction agreement in place.
+The Family Law Act 1975 (Cth) permits the Federal Circuit and Family Court of Australia (FCFCA) to make a parenting order preventing a child from travelling overseas, or limiting the countries to which they may travel to only those countries with which Australia has an international child abduction agreement in place.